dinbrca/devbay.net/site/developers/tools/ebay-details/ShippingServiceDetails/index.md

   js: ['/developers/tools/ebay-details/js/app.js']
   css: ['/developers/tools/ebay-details/css/app.css']
 ---
 Domestic and International shipping services supported by each eBay site.
+You may only use services where *ValidForSellingFlow* is *true*, in the various calls of the AddItem family.

 <a href="#example">Jump to example</a>